 Like to spend a little money to see and do something?

-I am sure you will fill in your day without any trouble, but do give it some thought prior so that you do not loose anytime and your day is full.
+I am sure you will fill in your free time without any trouble, but do give it some thought prior so that you do not loose the opportunity and your day is full.
 Please let me know your choices and I will assist accordingly.

-We will meet at the hotel foyer at 5pm and head off to the TSB Arena for the 5:30 pm show.
-Just a very short walk (6mins) from our hotel to TSB.
+We will meet at the hotel foyer no later than 1pm and head off to the TSB Arena for the 1:30 pm show.
+Just a very short walk (5mins) from our hotel to TSB.
 Collect your programme, settle in and prepare to be taken beyond your wildest imagination.
+We have some of the best seats in the house, so you wont miss seeing a thing.
 The show is a two-hour (non-stop) spectacle of world class wearable art, surrounded by music, dance, circus, performance and art.
 The show has incredibly high production values, with sophisticated lighting and stage technology, culminating in an event that is part theatre, part fashion spectacle, part art extravaganza, and a whole lot of “wow”

 Accommodation: NOVOTEL WELLINGTON